 |Google Analytics||Site Analysis||www.google.com/intl/en/policies/privacy|

-Personal data are processed with automated tools for the time strictly necessary to pursue the purposes explained earlier.
+Personal data are processed with automated tools for the time strictly necessary to pursue the purposes explained in the following pages:

 Specific security measures are adopted to prevent loss, illegal or improper use and unauthorised access of data.